Political Science at Stetson University: Preparing Graduates for Lives in Public Affairs

 Where do Political Science majors from Stetson go after graduation?
 To elective office in Congress and state legislatures; to leading universities as teachers and researchers; and to distinguished careers in journalism, business, government service, and the law.
 In recent years, the most popular destination for Stetson's Political Science graduates has been the law, where they join generations of Stetson alumni who have served as respected judges and attorneys in Florida and around the nation.

 Faculty here are devoted to undergraduate education and to sharing their knowledge and experience with political science students.
 But besides being teachers, they are also advancing knowledge in political science and engaging the political issues of the day.
-Stetson's Political Science professors have done important field work on four different continents and speak languages ranging from Spanish, French, German to Portuguese, and Russian.
+Stetson's Political Science professors have done important field work on four different continents and speak languages ranging from Spanish, French, Portuguese, and Russian.
 It is an unusual and exciting combination: a small university and a rich array of courses and faculty expertise.